ItsCubeTime/FastPBR/README.md

 # Limitations
 * Runs on Windows based devices exclusively at the moment.
 If anyone would be interested in making it work cross platform I would gladly accept any collaboration!
 * Can only bake from a single perspective (of which you choose) as the addon uses Eevee and workbench to perform the bakes.
-In other words, you cant bake using a target mesh.
+In other words, you cant bake using a target mesh based on another mesh's UV.
-*
 # Features
 * Bake any visible geometry, could be curves, text, objects w modifiers (etc).
 * Supports baking geometry that has Z fighting (the Z fighting wont show in the renders) as well as geometry with inverted normals (the addon tries to automatically detect inverted normals and corrects them once found through a fast post process filter).